exdx/dcp/README.md

 allowing apps to run anywhere in a streamlined way.
 Some container images contain commands to start a long-lived binary, whereas others may simply contain data that needs to be available in the environment (for example, a Kubernetes cluster).
-For example, [operator-framework bundles](https://olm.operatorframework.io/docs/tasks/creating-operator-bundle/) and [crossplane packages](https://crossplane.io/docs/v1.9/concepts/packages.html) are examples of using container images to store manifests, which can be unpacked on-cluster and made available to end users.
+For example, [operator-framework bundles](https://olm.operatorframework.io/docs/tasks/creating-operator-bundle/) and [crossplane packages](https://crossplane.io/docs/v1.9/concepts/packages.html) both use container images to store Kubernetes manifests.
+These manifests are unpacked on-cluster and made available to end users.

 One of the downsides of using container images to store data is that they are necessarily opaque.
 There's no way to quickly tell what's inside the image, although